-Our values were developed in 2009 to describe how biblical principles could shape our behaviour.
+Our current territorial values were identified and listed in 2009 to describe how biblical principles could shape our behaviour.
 They are reaffirmed in the light of recent challenges, both internal (eg the need to restructure and the call for culture change) and external (eg the Covid-19 pandemic and the global response to racism).